ros2/design/articles/151_roslaunch_xml.md

 #### All Tags

 Every tag's execution can be conditioned on a boolean predicate via `if` or `unless` attributes.
-All action tags that can contain other action tags can scope ROS entities in a namespace via the `ns` attribute.

 #### `<launch>` Tag